 Australian Consumer Law

-The Australian Consumer Law Committee of the Legal Practice Section of the Law Council of Australia provides a forum for lawyers throughout the country to keep abreast of developments, and to canvass issues at a national level.
+The Australian Consumer Law Committee of the Legal Practice Section of the Law Council of Australia provides a forum for Australian lawyers to discuss emerging consumer law issues and contribute to law reform to improve the lives of consumers.

-For more information, please contact the Section Administrator or the Chair, whose contact details are below:
+For more information, please contact the Executive Officer or the Co-Chairs, whose contact details are below:

 Share